charmaine-kwok/osaka_tokyo_Itinerary_2024/tokyo_itinerary.md

 This document details my travel itinerary focusing on the city of Tokyo, capturing my experiences from June 8th to 13th, 2024.

-## Day 1: Exploring Historical and Cultural Sites in Tokyo
+## Day 1: Walking Tour of Tokyo Tower and Surrounding Shrines

 - **Morning:**
   - **Tokyo Tower**: Our day began with a walk around the iconic Tokyo Tower, taking in the impressive structure and its surroundings.
 The weather was exceptionally good, enhancing our experience with clear skies, perfect for sightseeing.